AltusConsulting/sparkbot-appd-botkit/README.md

 Inspired by [BotKit samples for Cisco Spark](https://github.com/CiscoDevNet/botkit-ciscospark-samples) by Stève Sfartz <mailto:stsfartz@cisco.com>

+## Instructions for deployment

+Either if you deploy locally or to Heroku, you'll need to perform these two tasks first:

+1. Create a Bot Account from the ['Spark for developers' bot creation page](https://developer.ciscospark.com/add-bot.html), and copy your bot's access token.

+1. Create an AppDynamics account if you don't already have one and copy your AppD account name (TIP: for SaaS deployments, the account name is what comes before "saas.appdynamics.com" in the URL).

 ## Heroku deployment

 Click below to quickly deploy the bot to Heroku.
 You will need the following information: